ABD AL-MALIK m ArabicMeans

 "empty, vain".
 This name was borne by several early saints.
 In modern times, it was the original first name of boxer Muhammad Ali (1942-2016), who was named after his father Cassius Clay, who was himself named after the American abolitionist Cassius Clay (1810-1903).

-CENNÉTIG m IrishOld Irish byname meaning
+Cennétig m Old IrishOld Irish byname meaning either

 "armoured head" or

-"misshapen head".
+étig "ugly, misshapen").
 This was the name of an Irish king, the father of

 Brian Boru.

-CHARES m Ancient GreekDerived from Greek
+Chares m Ancient GreekDerived from Greek

 χάρις (charis) meaning